NASU -- Novel Actuating Screw Unit: Origami-inspired Screw-based Propulsion on Mobile Ground Robots: Introduction

 \section{Introduction}

 Archimedean screws were first used, in terms of locomotion mechanisms, as propellers for watercraft \cite{rossell_chapman_1962, wells_1841}, and later proposed for amphibious vehicles capable of traversing and transporting loads in both liquid and soil environments \cite{neumeyer1965marsh, fales1972riverine}.
 Screw-propelled vehicles and rovers have since demonstrated success across a very wide range of environments including snow, ice, sand, and other granular media \cite{Freeberg_2010, villacres2023literature}.

 These screw-based designs have great potential for exploratory robots, overcoming limitations faced by traditional wheeled rover designs and potentially avoiding situations like NASA's Spirit rover getting stuck in loose sand on Mars \cite{li_2008}.
-Most screw-based designs use a parallel configuration where two counter-rotating, opposite-handed screws allow for turning \cite{Nagaoka_2010, osinski_2015}.
+Most screw-based designs use a parallel configuration where two counter-rotating, opposite-handed screws allow for steering \cite{Nagaoka_2010, osinski_2015}.
 Quad-screw designs have been proposed to take advantage of a partial screw-slippage case for omnidirectional drive \cite{USF,lugo2017conceptual}.

 To maintain more points of contact and increase versatility, hyper-redundant snake-like designs have also been proposed.
-One such robot is ARCSnake~\cite{arcsnake_icra, arcsnake_tro}, which combines Archimedean screw-based propulsion and serpentine body reshaping, and is the evolutionary precursor to the NASA Extant Exobiology Life Surveyor (EELS) robot \cite{carpenter2021exobiology}.
+One such robot is ARCSnake~\cite{arcsnake_icra, arcsnake_tro, lim2023amphibious}, which combines Archimedean screw-based propulsion and serpentine body reshaping, and is the evolutionary precursor to the NASA Extant Exobiology Life Surveyor (EELS) robot \cite{thakker2023eels, gildner2024boldly}.
 EELS is anticipated to serve as a science research vehicle for both earth science missions as well as for space exploration missions on Enceladus and Europa~\cite{carpenter2021exobiology}.
-Deployments of the robot types mentioned above are often in resource-constrained environments where adaptability is crucial.
+Deployments of the robot types mentioned above are often in resource-constrained environments where versatility and adaptability are crucial.